Waivers of Search

 - Outstanding candidates who would bring diversity (broadly defined) to the faculty

 - Highly qualified candidates whose spouses or partners have been or will be appointed to the faculty

-In some cases, a waiver of search might be an appropriate mechanism to facilitate a change in faculty lines, especially when a faculty member’s scholarly, teaching or (if applicable) clinical interests have evolved in a new direction.
-However, in other cases a national search might be appropriate.
+In some cases a national search might be more appropriate.
 Departments should consult with the Office of Academic Affairs for guidance.

 Instructions for Requesting a Waiver of Search

 The department chair should have a preliminary conversation with the Vice Dean regarding the possibility of pursuing a search waiver for a candidate who falls within one of the categories listed above.
 The candidate’s curriculum vitae should be presented, and the billet source should be identified.